eanguianopita/home/content/authors/admin/_index.md

 highlight_name: true
 ---
 <p align="justify">

-I am a macroeconomist, working as a research assistant at the Plataforma Economía de Jalisco (Universidad de Guadalajara).
-I am in charge of developing technical notes and macroeconomic forecasts about the economic reactivation of Jalisco and Mexico during the COVID-19 pandemic.
+I'm an economist with interests in macro and international economics.
+My work is particularly focused on the trade and financial relationships between Canada, the U.S., and Mexico.
+I've previously worked on the determinants of business cycle synchronization, the relationship between oil prices and economic activity in Mexico, and the effects of the COVID-19 pandemic on the macroeconomic performance of the Mexican States.

- I hold a Ph.D. in Economic Studies from Universidad de Guadalajara.
-My current research study the trade and financial relationships between Canada, the U.S., and México from a long-run perspective.
+I am a Research Assistant in Comparative Macroeconomic Policy Analysis at the Jalisco Economy Platform.
+I have a PhD in Economic Studies, a Masters in Economics and a BA in Economics from Universidad de Guadalajara.

 You can reach me on je.ptt[at]hotmail.com.
 </p>